fifi634/social-network/README.md

   `git clone https://github.com/fifi634/Groupomania.git`

 ## Back-end configuration (Atlas by MongoDB)

+>>> Note for P7 audition (28, october 2022): .env files is complete and it's into my Github.
+You haven't need create it and complete it.

 You must create .env files in api/config/ directory with inside :

 `# Server config :`